Best Rodent Pest Control Utah

 Voles are hard to spot because the majority of their time is spent underground.
 Their homes are made in grassy areas.
 They are active throughout the entire year and during the day and night.

 Similarly to mice, Voles breed the entire year.
-Females can produce up to 5 litters in a year.
+Females can produce up to 5 litres in a year.
 These litters can have up to 10 young per litter.
 The young females can start reproducing just over a month old.
 Consequently, vole populations are able to grow very large quite quickly!

 One of the largest rats in Utah and the most common is the Norway Rat.
 From the tip of their nose to the end of their tail is an average of 16 inches.
-They have big ears like a mouse and their coats are commonly grayish-brown.
+They have big ears like a mouse and their coats are commonly greyish-brown.

 These rodents are found nesting in low-growing vegetation, in rock piles, under slabs of concrete and in nests made from burrowing underground.
 The nesting habits, for instance, are determined by the available surroundings.

 Norway Rats feed on whatever they can find.
-Such as any food products, decaying animals, garbage, livestock feed, etc. These rats pose a significant need for rodent pest control Utah because they can carry and spread many diseases in their urine, feces, and saliva.
+Such as any food products, decaying animals, garbage, livestock feed, etc. These rats pose a significant need for rodent pest control in Utah because they can carry and spread many diseases in their urine, faeces, and saliva.
 Likewise, they also ruin stored food products, and can also introduce fleas, ticks, and mites and the diseases they each carry.

 Rely on Beeline Pest Control for all the rodent pest control Utah homes and businesses need.

 Let us help you reclaim your living quarters.
 We will put proactive measures in place to keep rodents from invading your space in the first place.
-Call us today to set up an appointment (801) 206-4008.
+Call us today to set up an appointment at (801) 206-4008.